ansys/pyensight/doc/source/calc_functions.rst

       - distance profiled normal to the wall
     * - :math:`{\tau }_{w}`
       - :math:`={\mu }_{w}{\left(\frac{\partial u}{\partial n}\right)}_{n=0}`
-        = fluid shear stress at wall
+        = fluid shear stress at the wall
     * - :math:`{\mu }_{w}`
-      - dynamic viscosity of fluid at wall
-        May be spatially and/or temporally varying quantity (usually a constant)
+      - dynamic viscosity of fluid at the wall (may be a spatially and/or temporally varying quantity and is usually a constant)
     * - :math:`{\rho }_{w}`
       - density at the wall
     * - :math:`{y}_{1}`